USA Green Card Process Explained: Who Qualifies and How to Apply

 Do You Need an Immigration Lawyer?

-The USA green card process is legal by nature and many people complete it without a lawyer.
+The this process is legal by nature and many people complete it without a lawyer.
 However, the forms are complex and errors can delay or damage your case.
 An immigration attorney is particularly helpful in cases that have complications such as a prior visa denial, criminal history, prior immigration violations, or complex employment situations.

 If you use a lawyer, choose one licensed to practise US immigration law.
 Be cautious of notarios or non-lawyers who offer immigration services.
 Only a licensed attorney or an accredited representative can legally provide immigration legal advice.